anybuddy9001/Darts-Trainingsspiel/README.md

 ## Development

-I use IntelliJ-Community by JetBrains with the Azul-Zulu JDK (18.0.2).
+I use IntelliJ-Community by JetBrains with the Azul-Zulu JDK (18.0.2). <br>
+Additionally I use the `lombok` library.

 ## Contributors